HillaryDanan/abstraction-intelligence/README.md

 The framework is offered as a research program, not a finished theory.
 Key unresolved issues:

-- **Discovered or stipulated?** Is “intelligence requires symbol formation + composition” an empirical claim or a definition?
-The framework intends it as a hypothesis.
-Evidence against: systems we’d call intelligent that lack either capacity, or systems with both that fail to exhibit intelligent behavior.
-But the risk of circularity requires ongoing vigilance.
-- **Symbol formation criteria:** When does a learned feature count as a symbol?
-The criterion “enters into compositional relationships” risks circularity.
-Independent criteria are needed.
+- **The symbol identification problem:** Independent criteria for symbol-hood remain unsatisfying.
+“Context-independent recurrence with consistent causal role” is the current best candidate, but requires more rigorous operationalization and empirical validation.
+- **The connectionist tension:** How continuous neural dynamics give rise to functionally discrete compositional representations is asserted, not explained.
+The framework needs a mechanistic account of this transition.
+- **Discovered or stipulated?** The framework intends the criterion as a hypothesis, but the real test is surprising predictions.
+If it only classifies systems the way we already would, it’s a relabeling, not a discovery.
 - **Compositionality thresholds:** The generative/interpolative distinction is proposed but needs rigorous operationalization.
 - **Operationalizing embeddedness:** The five-component model is more precise than vague embodiment claims, but thresholds remain unclear.
 - **The Hard Problem:** The framework argues embeddedness reframes the explanatory gap, but a functional account of self-modeling doesn’t obviously address phenomenal consciousness.
 Does this advance beyond existing functionalism? *Honest answer: unclear.*